Pacific Southwest, Region 9: Superfund

 Under EPA’s direction and oversight, Raytheon has implemented the soil and groundwater cleanup program at the former Raytheon facilities.
 The removal of tanks and soil, the sealing of contaminated wells, and the construction of a slurry wall have reduced the potential of exposure to contaminated materials at the Raytheon site.
 The soil cleanup by soil vapor extraction and excavation and aeration has been completed at all the former MEW facilities, including the former Raytheon facilities.

 Groundwater cleanup will continue to operate for many decades in order to meet the TCE groundwater cleanup standard of 5 parts per billion.
-The MEW Site groundwater remedy has removed over 76,000 pounds of contaminants, and has reduced contaminant concentrations throughout the multiple aquifer zones.
+The MEW Site groundwater remedy has removed over 100,000 pounds of contaminants, and has reduced contaminant concentrations throughout the multiple aquifer zones.
+The responsible parties are currently optimizing their pump and treat systems and pilot testing alternative technologies to speed up mass removal.
 The groundwater is not being used as a potable water supply, and there are no direct exposure pathways to the contaminated groundwater while groundwater cleanup continues.

 Potentially Responsible Parties